codeKobby/tenzzen-app/docs/SUPABASE_MIGRATION.md

 ## Testing

-You can test the Supabase integration at `/admin/supabase-test`.
-This page allows you to verify that:
+You can test the Supabase integration by checking the Supabase dashboard and verifying that:

 1. Supabase is properly connected
 2. Clerk authentication is working with Supabase